kaanhitay/Superstore_Sales_Analysis/README.md

 * **Negative-Profit Line Items:** Multiple transactions show negative profit despite meaningful sales volume, indicating margin erosion at the order-line level.

+### 💡 Strategic Recommendations

+* **Furniture Category Review:** Re-evaluate the pricing and discounting model for the **Tables** sub-category to prevent underperforming items from offsetting the gains in Chairs and Furnishings.

+* **Profitability Optimization:** Investigate discounting patterns and negative-profit line items associated with high-volume categories to improve overall net margins.

 ### 🚀 Reproducibility (How to Run)

 1. **Database Setup:** Run the SQL scripts in `/sql_queries` in numeric order (`01_*` → `02_*` → `03_*`).